 End Truck Wheel Wear

-The wheels of the end truck are a critical part of an overhead crane.
-Regular use of your crane will naturally cause wear and tear.
-But when they are misaligned, or the incorrect wheels are being used, they will wear away at a much quicker rate.
-Your wheels need to be inspected regularly and, at some point, will need adjustment or replacement.
+The end truck wheels are a critical part of an overhead crane.
+Regular use of your crane naturally causes end truck wheel wear.
+But when they are misaligned or the incorrect wheels are being used, this process occurs much quicker.
+Wheels need to be inspected regularly and, at some point, need to be adjusted or replaced.

 Electrification Issues

-Problems with any components of the crane's electrical system can cause frustrating interruptions and downtime.
-Poor contacts, graphite dust buildup, and corrosion to non-working radio controls or pendants are just a few common electrical issues you may come across.
+Problems with the crane's electrical components can cause frustrating interruptions and downtime.
+Poor contacts, graphite dust buildup, and corrosion to crane controls or pendants are a few common electrification issues you may encounter.
+Routine inspections and cleaning of your equipment are some ways that can help you avoid electrical issues.

 If you suspect your crane may be experiencing any of these technical issues, stop operations immediately and contact us so we can repair the problem before further complications arise.